se-edu/learningresources/contents/testing/integration-testing.md

 :information_source: More details about the ways to structure incremental testing can be found on [this article](https://www.softwaretestinggenius.com/various-approaches-in-integration-testing/)

-### Executing test scripts and report defects
+### 3. Executing test scripts and report defects

 Depending on the approach you have chosen for your integration plan and the test cases, the way you execute your code for testing will differ.

 A big bang approach usually involves all the modules to be developed before you can start with the integration testing.

-As for incremental approach, it is usually conducted simultaneously with the modules development.
+As for incremental approach, it is usually conducted simultaneously with the modules' development.
 Hence, stubs and drivers are used to mimic the modules for writing tests.

 In both cases, always ensure that all high prioritzed bugs are fixed and closed before moving on.

 :information_source: [This article](https://www.guru99.com/test-environment-software-testing.html) shows more details on how to set up a test environment for better integration testing.

+### 4. Tracking defects and re-testing application

+It is common to fail your integration test case initially so it is important to learn how to track down the [<tooltip content="Incorrect behavior observed from the system">defects</tooltip>](https://qacomplete.com/resources/articles/what-is-a-software-defect/)occured.
+Thereafter, you should make changes to your application to fix them and re-test your application to ensure that the defects are no longer there.

+:information_source: [This article](http://www.professionalqa.com/defect-tracking-process) covers more details on how to effectively track down defects in a system and fix them.

 ## Tips for better integration tests